om1118/shell-scripting-practice/README.md

 - 🔹 Input-driven script execution
 - 🔹 Modular scripting using functions
 - 🔹 Task automation using loops
 - 🔹 Backup and archiving operations
+- 🔹 Scheduled automation using cron jobs
+-

 ---